alWasayf/hw05/README.md

 }
 ```

+#### Bonus
+Write the output file into the same directroy as product.json (you may use any packages for this)

 ### Chess Board Visualizer

 In chess Programming to represent a board state at any given moment there's format called FEN string board